 Factors that may increase your chance of developing mitral regurgitation include:

 The speed with which symptoms progress closely follow the cause of mitral disease.
 Acute diseases cause rapid decline, while more chronic diseases lead to slower onset of symptoms.
-The following symptoms may be caused by mitral regurgitation:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Leaking heart valves usually make sounds called murmurs that can be heard through a stethoscope.
 You will likely be referred to a cardiologist.